-For proposals regarding reports on workplace health and safety, see the earlier section "Reports on social and environmental issues," on page 32.
+For proposals regarding reports on workplace health and safety, see the earlier section "Reports on social and environmental issues" page 17.

 - [The fund] will vote for proposals that ask companies to take steps to reduce their risks of workplace illness and accidents, including appointing a committee responsible for health and safety. - [The fund] will vote for proposals to include wellconsidered health and safety performance criteria in setting executive compensation.
-See, "Executive compensation and performance," on page 21.